American Revolution: Development of colonial self-government

 The Thirteen Colonies were established in the 17th century as part of the English Empire and became parts of the British Empire after the union of England and Scotland in 1707.

 The development of a unique American identity can be traced to the English Civil War (1642–1651) and its aftermath.
-The Puritan colonies of New England supported the Commonwealth government responsible for the execution of King Charles I. After the Stuart Restoration of 1660, Massachusetts did not recognize Charles II as the legitimate king for more than a year after his coronation.
-In King Philip's War (1675–1678), the New England colonies fought a handful of Native American tribes without military assistance from England, thereby contributing to the development of a uniquely American identity separate from that of the British people.
+In that period the Puritan colonies of New England supported the Commonwealth government responsible for the execution of King Charles I. After the Stuart Restoration of 1660, Massachusetts did not recognize Charles II as the legitimate king for more than a year after his coronation.
+In King Philip's War (1675–1678), the New England colonies fought a coalition of a few Native American tribes without military assistance from England, thereby contributing to the development of a uniquely American identity separate from that of the British people.

 In the 1680s, Charles and his brother, James II, attempted to bring New England under direct English control.
 The colonists fiercely opposed this, and the Crown nullified their colonial charters in response.
 In 1686, James finalized these efforts by consolidating the separate New England colonies along with New York and New Jersey into the Dominion of New England.
 Edmund Andros was appointed royal governor and tasked with governing the new Dominion under his direct rule.
-Colonial assemblies and town meetings were restricted, new taxes were levied, and rights were abridged.
+Colonial assemblies and town meetings were restricted, new local taxes were levied, and rights were abridged.
 Dominion rule triggered bitter resentment throughout New England.
 When James tried to rule without Parliament, the English aristocracy removed him from power in the Glorious Revolution of 1688.
 This was followed by the 1689 Boston revolt, which overthrew Dominion rule.
 Colonial governments reasserted their control after the revolt.
-The new monarchs, William and Mary, granted new charters to the individual New England colonies, and local democratic self-government was restored.
+The new monarchs, William and Mary, granted new charters to the individual New England colonies.

-After the Glorious Revolution in 1688, the British Empire became a constitutional monarchy with sovereignty in the King-in-Parliament.
+After the Glorious Revolution, the British Empire became a constitutional monarchy with sovereignty in the King-in-Parliament.
 Aristocrats inherited seats in the House of Lords, while the gentry and merchants controlled the elected House of Commons.
 The king ruled through cabinet ministers who depended on majority support in the Commons to govern effectively.
 British subjects on both sides of the Atlantic proudly claimed that the unwritten British constitution, with its guarantees of the rights of Englishmen, protected personal liberty better than any other government.

-It served as the model for colonial governments.
-The Crown appointed a royal governor to exercise executive power.
-Property owners elected a colonial assembly with powers to legislate and levy taxes, but the British government reserved the right to veto colonial legislation.
+The British constitution served as the model for colonial governments.
+The Crown appointed a royal governor in each colony to exercise executive power, usually also appointing a Governor's Council largely to act as an unelected upper chamber of the legislature.
+Property owners elected a colonial assembly amongst themselves with powers to legislate and levy taxes, but the British government reserved the right to veto colonial legislation.